gobabygocarswithjoysticks/programmer/README.md

 ## Acknowledgements

-- This program uses [arduino-web-uploader](https://github.com/dbuezas/arduino-web-uploader) by David Buezas (generously shared under the MIT license) for sending the software to the car.
+- This website uses [arduino-web-uploader](https://github.com/dbuezas/arduino-web-uploader) by David Buezas (generously shared under the MIT license) for uploading code to the car.